tschissl/certification/OKUM.md

 ### final result based on median for property value and measurement uncertainty based on variance components
-The LOI median of the Lab+packet medians after outlier removal is 4.6975 g/100 g
+The TiO2 median of the Lab+packet medians after outlier removal is 0.3799 g/100 g
-The expanded standard uncertainty for the assigned value of LOI is 0.1281 exluded labs for LOI is/are 1, 31
+The expanded standard uncertainty for the assigned value of TiO2 is 0.0092 exluded labs for TiO2 is/are 10, 26, 31
-labs remaining for calculations 20
+labs remaining for calculations 23
+#### comments
+labs #10, #26 and #31 removed based on Youden plot